eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Moving the view
 ^^^^^^^^^^^^^^^
 Press and hold ``Ctrl`` key and left click in one point of the Chartbox.
-Move the mouse to move the all data and the labels at once.
+Move the mouse to scroll over the data.

 Zoom in/out
 ^^^^^^^^^^^
-Press and hold ``Ctrl`` key and scroll up to zoom in to the center of the Chartbox.
+Press and hold ``Ctrl`` key and scroll up to zoom in to the center of the Chartbox. |br|
 Press and hold ``Ctrl`` key and scroll down to zoom out from the center of the Chartbox.

 Series Configuration